citp/privacy-policy-historical/f/fi/fig/figshare.com.md

-> *The following text is extracted and transformed from the figshare.com privacy policy that was archived on 2015-11-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151128150524id_/http%3A//figshare.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the figshare.com privacy policy that was archived on 2016-04-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160421074013id_/https%3A//figshare.com/privacy) for the most accurate reproduction.*

-# None
+# figshare

 We at **figshare LLP ("figshare")** respect your concerns about privacy and value the relationship we have with you.
 This Online Privacy Notice applies to personal information we collect on this website (the “Site”).